suniacamp/sunia-backend/README.md

-# sunia-backend
+# sunia's google apps script backend
- SUNIA's backend.
-Using Google Apps Script and CLASP.
+ SUNIA's backend, built using Google Apps Script and CLASP.

 ##  running on your machine